LordElMeloi/Ctf-writeups/Smol_ctf.md

 ## Overview

-This CTF involved exploiting a vulnerable WordPress installation, leveraging a plugin vulnerability to achieve RCE, and conducting lateral movement and privilege escalation using exposed credentials, group memberships, and misconfigured sudo permissions.
+This CTF involved exploiting a vulnerable WordPress installation, leveraging multiple plugin vulnerabilities to achieve RCE, and conducting lateral movement and privilege escalation using exposed credentials, group memberships, and misconfigured sudo permissions.

 ---